okfn/handbook/text/recipes/filtering-data-with-spreadsheets.rst

    .. image:: http://farm9.staticflickr.com/8316/8070573150_2cf29b914f_o_d.png
 #.
 Find those that are not a country and click on them (the green check mark will disappear).
 #.
 Now you have successfully filtered your dataset.
 #.
-Go ahead and play with it - the data will not be deleted, it’s just not displayed... raw:: html
+Go ahead and play with it - the data will not be deleted, it’s just not displayed.

+.. raw:: html

   <div class="alert alert-info">Any questions?
 Got stuck? <a class="btn
   btn-large btn-info" href="http://ask.schoolofdata.org">Ask School of Data!